California GOP lawmaker switches parties, criticizes Trump

 SACRAMENTO, Calif.
-(AP) — A moderate California Republican state lawmaker is switching parties while criticizing President Donald Trump’s policies and leadership.
+(AP) — A moderate California Republican state lawmaker switched parties Thursday while criticizing the policies and leadership of President Donald Trump, whom he said has led the party “to the extreme.”

-Assemblyman Brian Maienschein announced Thursday that he is becoming a Democrat, saying he and the Republican Party have moved in different directions since he was elected in 2012.
+Assemblyman Brian Maienschein said he and the Republican Party have moved in different directions since he was first elected in 2012.

-Maienschein represents the border city of San Diego.
-He says he differs with the Republican Party on immigration as well as health care, gun control, abortion and gay rights.
+He represents the border city of San Diego and said he differs with the Republican Party on immigration as well as health care, gun control, abortion and gay rights.

+Maienschein said he has been a Republican all his adult life, but is changing in part because “Donald Trump has led the Republican Party to the extreme on issues that divide our country.”

 Most Read Nation & World Stories